Network (Internal & External) Testing

 - How is a penetration test conducted?

-Penetration testing utilises the tools, techniques and procedures used by genuine criminal hackers.
-Common blackhat methods include phishing, SQL injection, brute force and deployment of custom malware.
+Penetration testing as a service (PTaas) utilises the tools, techniques and procedures used by genuine criminal hackers.
+Common blackhat pentesting methods include phishing, SQL injection, brute force and deployment of custom malware.

 - What penetration testing tools are typically used?

-Redscan’s penetration testers don’t rely on automated scanning applications.
+Redscan’s pen testing team don’t rely on automated scanning applications.
 To detect hidden and complex vulnerabilities, they leverage a range of open source and commercial pentesting tools to manually perform tasks such as network and asset discovery, attack surface mapping and exploitation.

 - How long does a pentest take?

 The time it takes an ethical hacker to complete a pentest is dependent upon the scope of the test.
-Factors affecting duration include network size, if the test is internal or external facing, and whether network information and user credentials are shared with Redscan prior to the pentesting engagement.
+Factors affecting pentesting duration include network size, if the test is internal or external facing, whether it involves any physical penetration testing and whether network information and user credentials are shared with Redscan prior to the pentesting engagement.

 - How often should pen testing be carried out?